Alexmhack/advanced_bootstrap/README.md

 We can make some slight changes for our footer by changing the color of our footer and padding-top to 0.

+# Nav Links
+For the users to show our section on clicking the nav links we can set the href attribute of our anchor tags to the #id-name.